 Valorant Agent Guide: Omen

-Our Oment agent will help you connect with all beta players who have been playing the game since April.
+Our Oment agent guide will help you connect with all beta players who have been playing the game since April.
 We will give you an overview of the agent’s abilities and explain how they should be used.
 Here comes the easy guide to Omen – the Living Shadow.

 Valorant was released on June 2.
 That was more than two months ago.
 If you didn’t have the chance to play during the closed beta, you’d probably like to make up for lost time, right?
 If you enjoy taking on enemies and love surprising them when they least expect it, then we have just the Valorant agent for you: Omen.